What is H263 and what are its uses?

 Videos were encoded in Sorenson Spark a variant of the H263 codec

 Please note that H.263 deals with the visual side of a video signal only.
-The audio part is encoded separately with audio encoders such as AMR.
+The audio part is encoded separately with AMR compression.

 Image Sizes Supported

 The following are the image sizes in pixels, supported by H263:

 - CIF (352 x 288)